khaledrmse/gitLbatraining/readme.md

-#this is a git training
+# This is a git training

 ## we will have fun and trainig